 - Do you sell internationally?

-Cross off any of the statements that you know will not work.
-When you are done getting rid of the statements that you do not like, write the statements that you like on a different piece of paper.
-Read them again.
+Cross off any of the artist statements that you do not like.
+Rewrite the statements you like on a different piece of paper and read them again.

 If you have any new ideas that pop up in your head during this time, write them down.